vyoung831/Mintee/doc/Development/development-principles.md

 * A custom transformer is subclassed from `NSSecureUnarchiveFromDataTransformer` and specified under the transformable's attributes in the Core Data model.
 The custom transformer does the following:
     * Includes the `@objc` attribute in order to be accessible to the objective-C runtime and to Core Data.
     * Includes the custom class in its allowed top-level classes.
 * SceneDelegate is updated to register the custom transformer before initializing the persistent container.

-More can be read [here](https://www.kairadiagne.com/2020/01/13/nssecurecoding-and-transformable-properties-in-core-data.html).
+More on transformable properties [here](https://www.kairadiagne.com/2020/01/13/nssecurecoding-and-transformable-properties-in-core-data.html).

 # View development